sudocrystal/cs624-mobileapps-exs/Module01/M01 README.md

-# HOP01 Colud-Based Development Environment
+# Module 01 - Colud-Based Development Environment
 ##  Learning Outcomes
 1. Understand a cloud-based development environment (Codesapces) and an open-source platform for making universal native apps with JavaScript and Reac (Expo).
 2. Apply Codespaces and Expo to a simple React Native mobile app.